chrisspooner55/GettingCleanDataAssignment01/README.md

 ###Running the run_analysis.R

-To run, first set the working directory to the root of the originally sourced data
+To run, first set the working directory to the root of the originally sourced data and then run the script which will create a final data set called tidyData

 ###Data Source